bk790/Stock-price-prediction-with-sentiments/README.md

 ## Data

 - **Stock Data**: Historical stock price data is fetched using the `yfinance` library.
-- **News Data**: The project assumes the presence of a CSV file (`analyst_ratings_processed.csv`) containing news articles related to stocks.
+- **News Data**: The project assumes the presence of a CSV file (`dataset.csv`) containing news articles related to stocks.
 Ensure this file is correctly formatted and available in the project directory.

 ## Usage